 Common sense, an open mind, and a positive attitude.

 Optional Items to Bring

-Money to purchase food or to shop along Merchants’ Row.
+Money to shop along Merchants’ Row.

 Smokers: portable ashtrays for your ash and cigarette butts (Altoids tins work great).